NUStreaming/CMCD-DASH/readme.md

 - Navigate to the `dash.js/` folder
 - Install the dependencies using `npm install`
 - Build, watch file changes and launch samples page using `grunt dev`
-- Test the dash.js application by navigating to `http://⟨MachineIP_ADDRESS⟩:3000/samples/cmcd-dash/index.html` to view our CMCD-enabled player
+- Test the dash.js application by navigating to `http://⟨MachineIP_ADDRESS⟩:3000/samples/cmcd-dash/index.html` to view the CMCD-enabled player

 Run the experiment:
 - Navigate to the `dash-test/` folder